bareboat-necessities/bbn-MotionCal/extern/image2wx/README.md

 ## Motivation

 I create image2wx as part of an effort to move [MotionCal](https://github.com/PaulStoffregen/MotionCal) to use CMake as its build system.
-It used a perl(!) script to generate the C files from images.
+It used a perl script to generate the C files from images.

 _bruce oberg_